Cherrypal: Africa

-Cherrypal's $99 netbook, the Africa, is aimed primarily at the developing world but also available for sale to consumers.
-According to a blog post by Max Seybold, the device's specs in Cherrypal's web store are kept intentionally vague, because the Africa is not built to a set design.
-Instead, Cherrypal either purchases pre-made netbook systems or buys odd lots of whatever inexpensive components are available and builds netbooks out of these.
-It then rebrands these netbooks as Africas.
+Cherrypal's $99 netbook, the Africa, was aimed primarily at the developing world but also available for sale to consumers.
+According to a blog post by Max Seybold, the device's specs in Cherrypal's web store were kept intentionally vague, because the Africa was not built to a set design.
+Instead, Cherrypal either purchased pre-made netbook systems or bought odd lots of whatever inexpensive components were available and built netbooks out of these.
+It then rebranded these netbooks as Africas.
 The $99 computer was named Africa in honor of PAAJAF, a humanitarian services group based in Ghana, West-Africa.

-Seybold states that the resulting device will at a minimum meet the specs listed on the website, but could also exceed them.
+Seybold stated that the resulting device will at a minimum meet the specs listed on the website, but could also exceed them.
 It could also end up having an ARM, MIPS, or x86-based CPU architecture depending on what chips are available.

-In an interview, Seybold stated that the Africa is not meant to be sold as a "computer" in the traditional sense, but as an "appliance" to provide Internet access to people who could not afford to buy a traditional computer.
+In an interview, Seybold stated that the Africa was not meant to be sold as a "computer" in the traditional sense, but as an "appliance" to provide Internet access to people who could not afford to buy a traditional computer.
 He said that with the number of government services (such as unemployment or disability) that are encouraging access by Internet, lack of such access is becoming more and more of a disability.
-The only thing Cherrypal promises for $99 is the ability to access the Internet.
+The only thing Cherrypal promised for $99 is the ability to access the Internet.